AnyFetch/anyfetch-chrome/CONTRIBUTING.md

 2. `npm install -g gulp`
 3. `gulp`

-The `gulp` command will automatically start watching for changes in you files and rebuild as necessary.
+The `gulp` command will automatically start watching for changes in your files and rebuild as necessary.
 Building compiles the LESS files to CSS and assemble the JavaScript modules into a single file using Browserify, and compiles the Jade views to the final HTML used by Chrome.
+Be careful, it can crash without notifications and lead to annoying bugs, in such case just restart it.

 In order to add a local, unpacked extension to Chrome, go to your Extension management page (`chrome://extensions/`).
 Activate the "Developer mode" and use the "Load unpacked extension" button then choose the generated `extension/` directory.

->Note: As Chrome loads the extension live from this directory, changes made in the `assets/` directory will reverberate in the browser as you reload a page from the extension with one exception: the background page being loaded once for each browsing session, you have to manually reload it by clicking the "Refresh (Ctrl + R)" link in the extension section of the extension management page.
+>Note: As Chrome loads the extension live from this directory, changes made in the `assets/` directory will reflect in the browser as you reload a page from the extension with one exception: the background page being loaded once for each browsing session, you have to manually reload it by clicking the "Refresh (Ctrl + R)" link in the extension section of the extension management page.

 ## File structure

 ```
 .
 ├── assets